awsdocs/aws-blockchain-templates-developer-guide/doc_source/blockchain-templates-hyperledger.md

 ## Links to Launch<a name="blockchain-hyperledger-launch"></a>

-Use the following links to launch AWS CloudFormation in specific regions with the AWS Blockchain Template for Hyperledger Fabric:
+Use the following links to launch AWS CloudFormation in specific regions with the template:
 + [Launch in US East \(N\.
 Virginia\) region \(us\-east\-1\)](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://aws-blockchain-templates-us-east-1.s3.us-east-1.amazonaws.com/hyperledger/fabric/templates/simplenetwork/latest/hyperledger.template.yaml )
 + [Launch in US East \(Ohio\) region \(us\-east\-2\)](https://us-east-2.console.aws.amazon.com/cloudformation/home?region=us-east-2#/stacks/create/review?templateURL=https://aws-blockchain-templates-us-east-2.s3.us-east-2.amazonaws.com/hyperledger/fabric/templates/simplenetwork/latest/hyperledger.template.yaml)
 + [Launch in US West \(Oregon\) region \(us\-west\-2\)](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/create/review?templateURL=https://aws-blockchain-templates-us-west-2.s3.us-west-2.amazonaws.com/hyperledger/fabric/templates/simplenetwork/latest/hyperledger.template.yaml)

 ## Links to Download<a name="blockchain-hyperledger-download"></a>

-Use the following links to download the AWS Blockchain Template for Hyperledger Fabric:
+Use the following links to download the template:
 + [Download template \(YAML\) from US East \(N\.
 Virginia\) region \(us\-east\-1\)](https://aws-blockchain-templates-us-east-1.s3.us-east-1.amazonaws.com/hyperledger/fabric/templates/simplenetwork/latest/hyperledger.template.yaml )
 + [Download template \(YAML\) from US East \(Ohio\) region \(us\-east\-2\)](https://aws-blockchain-templates-us-east-2.s3.us-east-2.amazonaws.com/hyperledger/fabric/templates/simplenetwork/latest/hyperledger.template.yaml)
 + [Download template \(YAML\) from US West \(Oregon\) region \(us\-west\-2\)](https://aws-blockchain-templates-us-west-2.s3.us-west-2.amazonaws.com/hyperledger/fabric/templates/simplenetwork/latest/hyperledger.template.yaml)

 ## AWS Blockchain Template for Hyperledger Fabric Components<a name="blockchain-hyperledger-architecture"></a>

 The AWS Blockchain Template for Hyperledger Fabric creates an EC2 instance with Docker, and launches a Hyperledger Fabric network using containers on that instance\.
 The network includes one order service and three organizations, each with one peer service\.
-The AWS Blockchain Template for Hyperledger Fabric also launches a Hyperledger Explorer container, which allows you to browse blockchain data\.
+The template also launches a Hyperledger Explorer container, which allows you to browse blockchain data\.
 A PostgreSQL server container is launched to support Hyperledger Explorer\.

-The following diagram depicts a Hyperledger Fabric network created using the AWS Blockchain Template for Hyperledger Fabric:
+The following diagram depicts a Hyperledger Fabric network created using the template:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/blockchain-templates/latest/developerguide/images/hyperledger-docker-local-arch.png)

 ## Prerequisites<a name="blockchain-hyperledger-prerequisites"></a>

-Before you launch a Hyperledger Fabric network using AWS Blockchain Template for Hyperledger Fabric, make sure that the following requirements are satisfied:
+Before you launch a Hyperledger Fabric network using template, make sure that the following requirements are satisfied:
 + The IAM principle \(user or group\) that you use must have permission to work with all related services\.
 + You must have access to an EC2 key pair that you can use to access EC2 instances \(for example, using SSH\)\.
 The key must exist in the same region as the instance\.
 + You must have an EC2 instance profile with a permissions policy attached that allows access to Amazon Elastic Container Registry \(Amazon ECR\) to pull containers and to Amazon S3\.
 For an example permissions policy, see [Example IAM Permissions for the EC2 Instance Profile](#blockchain-hyperledger-ec2profile)\.